omkargaikwad23/First-Web-Design/README.md

-# OMG-First-Web-Design
+#First-Web-Design
-This is my first simple web design using HTML and CSS only
+This repo consists of designing a simple web-page using HTML, CSS for beginners